chef/automate/components/docs-chef-io/content/automate/ha_inplace_migration.md

     - `/bin/hab-launch`
     - `/bin/hab-sup`

-1. Unload services from each of the Postgresql Nodes:
+1. Unload services from each of the PostgreSQL Nodes:

     ```sh
     sudo hab svc unload chef/automate-backend-postgresql